nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### List the supported currencies: list currencies
-Show the foreign currencies supported by KaChinnnngggg.
+Show the foreign currencies supported by KaChinnnng.

 Note: The default currency is SGD.